pyrocms/pyrocms-docs/content/developers/addons/modules/basic-structure.md

 This array will be available in your Public\_Controller&#39;s and Admin\_Controller&#39;s via $this-&gt;module\_details[&#39;name&#39;].
 Notice, name and description will use the active language, not return the whole array.

+## Detail File Resources

+Although it is likely that your third party module will be installed via the Add-ons section of the control panel, it is a good precaution to take note that your module may be installed when the PyroCMS installer runs.
+Modules that are in the shared_addons folder will be installed along with core modules during installation.

+Because the installer is a separate CodeIgniter application, you cannot load any module files such as configs or helpers when your module is being installed via the PyroCMS installer.
+Because of this, we recommend that your details.php file be independent of other configs, helpers, or other CodeIgniter-loaded resources.

 ## Public Controllers

 In normal CodeIgniter there is only one controller class.
 In PyroCMS there are four.
 Controller, MY\_Controller, Admin\_Controller and Public\_Controller.
 To use one of these you can extend them like so: